 Add some bright color to your holidays by purchasing or gifting a holiday plant.
 They are easy to care for and may last from season to season.
-If you have any questions, please contact your local Post Rock District Extension Office.
+K-State Research and Extension has a variety of resources for all your gardening and plant needs.
+Stop by or give us a call with your questions.

 Post Rock Extension District of K-State Research and Extension serves Jewell, Lincoln, Mitchell, Osborne, and Smith counties.
-Cassie may be contacted at choman@ksu.edu or by calling Beloit (785-738-3597).
+Cassie may be contacted at cthiessen@ksu.edu or by calling Beloit (785-738-3597).